 The search for life in the universe has been driven by recent discoveries of planets around other stars (known as exoplanets), becoming one of the most active fields in modern astrophysics.
 The growing number of new exoplanets discovered in recent years and the recent advance on the study of their atmospheres are not only providing new valuable information about its physical properties, but also allowing to constrain the properties of the Solar system's planets within a more global context.
 The field is approaching to the important discovery of the first potentially habitable planets and encouraging more detailed studies of them.
-In addition to this, the end of the CoRoT mission and the modifications to the Kepler mission (problems in their reaction wheels), it is expected that the focus will change from exoplanet detection to their characterization.
-In this context, and due to the distant launching dates of upcoming related satellites (i.e. JWST, CHEOPS, TESS, Echo or DISH), an opportunity of several years is expected, in which ground-based instruments will dominate the exoplanets field.
+With the launching of upcoming related satellites like JWST, CHEOPS, TESS, ARIEL and PLATO, the exoplanets field faces a bright future.

 It is for this reason that this field is aid of, and at the same time promotes, the development of increasingly sensitive and stable instrumentation for both, ground-based telescopes and space missions.
 Our group is particularly prepared for these two fronts.
 On the one hand, during the last years we have developed observational and reduction techniques of exoplanet transits data for the ORM telescopes, ours being one of the most productive groups in the exploitation of GTC.
 On the other hand, all ESA space missions (present and future) related to exoplanets have one or more components of the project as Co-Is.